Skyrora

+History

 In August 2018, Skyrora successfully conducted Scotland's first commercial rocket launch by a private company at Kildermorie Estate in Ross-shire.
-The company launched the 1.3-metre-tall Skylark Nano rocket using an M class model rocketry motor in August 2018 and the 2-metre-tall Skylark Nano II rocket using a Cesaroni M-1520BS model rocketry motor in July 2019.
-The rockets are all built and assembled in the United Kingdom.
+The company launched the 1.3-metre-tall Skylark Nano rocket using an M class model rocketry motor in August 2018 and the 2-metre-tall Skylark Nano II rocket in July 2019.
+All rockets are designed, built, and assembled in the United Kingdom.

+In 2019, Skyrora received the CleanTech award at the Go:Tech Awards for its commitment to sustainable spaceflight.
+In 2020, the company was recognized with the Leif Erikson Lunar Prize Award for its 'Ecosene' project, which focuses on developing an environmentally friendly rocket fuel.

+In 2020, Skyrora was named Company of the Year in Aerospace & Defense among mid-size companies by the Stevie Awards, following its participation in the Space Camp accelerator programme by Seraphim Capital.
+The same year, Skyrora won the ‘Best Small Satellite Launch Vehicle Manufacturer Award’ at the Aviation & Aerospace Awards.

+In May 2020, the company successfully conducted a static fire test of its Skylark L vehicle at a mobile launch site in Ross-shire.